offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Expression Categories)_TOPIC/`

 Value categories are a classification of expressions in C++.
-At their core, these categories are used for determining when objects get _moved_ vs copied, where a move means that the guts of the object and scooped out and transferred to another object.
+At their core, these categories are used for determining when objects get _moved_ vs copied, where a move means that the guts of the object are scooped out and transferred to another object.

 ```{svgbob}
           lvalue